 - Team contact sports are still not permitted and all ball courts remained closed.

-- Outdoor gyms and children’s outdoor play areas across the city are open for use.
+- Children’s outdoor play areas across the city are open for use.
 Safety signs are on display at all 247 playgrounds reminding everyone of the need for 2m social distancing and other hygiene measures.
-Users of the outdoor gyms and parents and carers visiting play areas are encouraged to bring wipes and sanitiser to clean touch points such as equipment handles.
+Parents and carers visiting play areas are encouraged to bring wipes and sanitiser to clean touch points such as equipment handles.

 Scattering ashes - service resumes

-Ashes can be scattered at any of our parks, as well as along a stretch of the River Soar near to the National Space Centre.
+Ashes can be scattered at any of our parks, as well as along a stretch of the River Soar near to the National Space Centre, with a maximum of 15 in attendance.
 You must pay a fee and complete a service request form if you would like to scatter ashes in a park.
 Full details are available in the attachments at the bottom of the using our parks page.